koval01/aware/README.md

 **Link** - **https://www.jetbrains.com/pycharm/** or **https://code.visualstudio.com/docs/?dv=win**

 **Next you need to go to PyCharm, on the main page you will be prompted to create or download the project.
-You will need to select the download via git, you will need to log in via your GitHub account, then select this repository (_aware_site_), and wait until all the files are downloaded.**
+You will need to select the download via git, you will need to log in via your GitHub account, then select this repository (_awse_site_), and wait until all the files are downloaded.**

 **After that PyCharm will offer to download all dependencies, for successful execution VS Build Tools 2014 or higher is required, 2019 is recommended.**